runcrypto/static-discharge/README.md

 a few solutions available in the digital sphere but bringing that to the physical world is still has an underdeveloped UX.

-I wanted to hack a real world donations system, looking at state of the art tech from the fiat systems and creating a lightning implementation of them.
+I want to bring lightning tipping to the streets with a low power tipping system that could be used by buskers or artists whilst performing in public.
+In this hack I look at the state of the art tech from fiat systems and create a lightning implementation of them.

 > Anything you can do I can do better